sergiocorreia/ppmlhdfe/guides/separation_benchmarks.md

 gen z = 2 * (i==4) - 2 * (i==1) - 2 * (i==6) - 6 * (j==1) - 6 * (j==3) - 2 * (j==4)  - 1 * (j==5) + 8 // we can verify that the observations are indeed separated
 ```

-** Sergio: Can we add FENmlm to the R packages?

 ## Julia (v.1.1.0)

 The code below runs a GLM regression in Julia, with the data in [example1.csv](csv/example1.csv).